 PLS Conference 2024 Line Up Announced

-We are delighted to reveal the PLS Conference 2024 line up.
-Join us for another thought-provoking PLS Conference on July 4th
+We are delighted to reveal the PLS Conference 2024 line up, join us for another thought-provoking all-day conference on July 4th.

 The morning conference sessions will have separate expert introductions and practical advice on collective licensing, rights management, and permissions – all key aspects of PLS' work.
 Meanwhile, in parallel sessions, PLS’ licensing partners will give important updates on their work: the Copyright Licensing Agency, represented by their Head of Rightsholder Relations, James Bennett, will provide updates on their licensing of the education, corporate, and public sectors, while Matt Aspinall, Head of Commercial Services at NLA media access, will give attendees an insight into their enforcement work in the news media sector.
 During the day, there will also be an event to mark the 10th anniversary of Access to Research, PLS’ service that provides public library users across the UK with free access to authoritative, reliable, and curated content from some of the UK’s leading academic publishers.